brunogama/ios-pre-commit-hooks/README.md

 # Pre-Commit Configurations for iOS Development

 **Why**?
-Developers functiond is to code so why not apply styling and linting in a pre-commit-hook?
+Developers function is to code and shouldn't care about formatting.
+So why not apply styling and linting in a pre-commit-hook?

 This repository provides pre-commit hooks designed specifically for iOS development.
 These hooks help automate code quality checks and enforce coding standards, ensuring a smoother development experience.